This salve captures the essence of two well-loved summer flowers – roses and honeysuckle.

 Directions for Salve

-Add the infused oil, shea butter and beeswax into a small canning jar or, for easier cleanup, an upcycled tin can.
+- Add the infused oil, shea or mango butter, and beeswax into a small canning jar or, for easier cleanup, an upcycled tin can.

 PS: I started this blog post two years ago and am just now publishing it!
 (I’m such a procrastinator sometimes!) :)